axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 ### Tofnd mnemonic

 Tofnd needs to be provided with a mnemonic the first time it operates.
-From this mnemonic, an private key is derived and stored in tofnd's internal database.
+From this mnemonic, a private key is derived and stored in tofnd's internal database.
 The private key is used to encrypt and decrypt the recovery information of the user.

-By default, a tofnd mnemonic is created when a validator is launched for the first time.
+By default, a mnemonic is created when tofnd is launched for the first time.
 Users can use this mnenonic to recover their information in case of data loss.
 Once a private key is created and stored at tofnd's internal database, the mnemonic file is no longer needed.

 If you are running tofnd in a **containerized environment**, the mnemonic can be found within the tofnd container at `/.tofnd/export`, or at the mounted volume at the host machine at `$HOME/.axelar_testnet/.tofnd/export`.